-The Canadian Securities Administrators (the CSA) adopted the rights offering exemption as a way of addressing concerns that issuers seldom used prospectus-exempt rights offerings to raise capital because of the associated time and cost.
+The Canadian Securities Administrators (the CSA) adopted a streamlined rights offering exemption as a way of addressing concerns that issuers seldom used prospectus-exempt rights offerings to raise capital because of the associated time and cost.
 At the same time, rights offerings can be one of the fairer ways for issuers to raise capital as they provide existing security holders with an opportunity to protect themselves from dilution.
 We designed the rights offering exemption to make prospectus-exempt rights offerings more attractive to reporting issuers while maintaining investor protection.
 Key elements of the rights offering exemption include:

-- a new rights offering notice that reporting issuers must file and send to security holders informing them how to access the rights offering circular electronically, - a new form of simplified rights offering circular in a question and answer format intended to be easier to prepare and more straightforward for investors to understand - it has to be filed but not sent to security holders, - a dilution limit of 100%, increased from 25%, and - the addition of statutory secondary market liability.
+- a rights offering notice that reporting issuers must file and send to security holders informing them how to access the rights offering circular electronically, - a simplified rights offering circular in a question and answer format intended to be easier to prepare and more straightforward for investors to understand it has to be filed but not sent to security holders, - a dilution limit of 100%, increased from 25%, and - statutory secondary market liability.

 When we proposed the rights offering exemption, we indicated that staff in certain jurisdictions would conduct reviews of rights offerings for a period of two years after adoption.
-Staff have monitored use of rights offerings for the first year of use.
+Staff have now completed those reviews.